-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) seeks investigator-initiated proposals to conduct an evidence-based, analysis of existing evidence to examine how observed racial and ethnic disparities in the justice system might be reduced through public policy.
-This project furthers the DOJ's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), seeks proposals for funding for rigorous research and evaluation projects to design, implement, and test parole or probation supervision models that reduce revocations for technical violations while ensuring successful re-entry and minimizing recidivism through adoption of appropriate revocation policies coupled with evidence-based services.
+This program furthers the DOJ's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States.

 This solicitation incorporates the OJP Grant Application Resource Guide by reference.
-The OJP Grant Application Resource Guide provides guidance to applicants to prepare and submit applications to OJP for funding.
+The OJP Grant Application Resource Guide provides guidance to applicants for the preparation and submission to OJP of applications for funding.
 If this solicitation expressly modifies any provision in the OJP Grant Application Resource Guide, the applicant is to follow the guidelines in this solicitation as to that provision.